Case Study

 The team incorporated benchmarking as an important part of its approach, identifying a peer group of 12 US cities (Baltimore, Buffalo, Cincinnati, Cleveland, Columbus, Detroit, Kansas City, Memphis, Minneapolis, Pittsburgh, St. Louis and Tucson) with annual budgets over $1 billion and populations between 300,000 and 900,000.

-With few obvious wastages or inefficiencies to target, the team sought to create savings by identifying enough recommendations to add up to significant value.
+With few obvious wastages or inefficiencies to target, the team sought to assist GMC with identifying potential options for the city’s consideration that could create significant value.
 Even small ideas, if there are enough of them, eventually can add up to big savings.

-“One of the things we realized early on is the size of the opportunities,” said Ernst & Young LLP Senior Manager Andrew Kleine.
+“One of the things we realized early on is the size of the opportunities,” said EY-Parthenon Managing Director Andrew Kleine, Ernst & Young LLP.
 “There are a lot of opportunities, but not a lot of big opportunities.
 The bulk of the city spending is on payroll, and if you’re trying to avoid layoffs or furloughs, finding new efficiency savings requires looking at services in innovative ways.”

 lighthouse; light; sea; coast; sky; ocean; white; blue; red; tower; beacon; building; architecture; beach; landscape; safety; house; plymouth; landmark; navigation; coastline; water; england; grass; warning